sneexy-boi/yet-another-sleek-theme/README.md

 Thanks to LuckFire for Theme-Source, (https://github.com/LuckFire/Theme-Source)

-Chromus and Doggybootsy for their snippets/help.
+Chromus, Doggybootsy and snappy for their snippets/help.

 Gibbu for Radial Status, (https://github.com/DiscordStyles/RadialStatus)